Nonverbal Communication: Definition, Types, Importance (Explained)

 Body Language

 Body language is another widely recognized form of non-verbal communication.
 Body movements can convey meanings and messages.
-Body language may take two forms of unconscious movements and consciously controlled movements.
+Body language may take two forms: unconscious movements and consciously controlled movements.

 For example;